What’s the point of supervision?

 How long does BCBA/BCaBA supervision take in total?

 Supervision for your BCBA takes on average 1.5 – 2 years if you stay on track, a little less for your BCaBA.
-Students seeking BCBA can accrue 120 experience hours each month, and 6 hours of supervision, or time with supervisor (5%).
+Students seeking certification can accrue up to 130 experience hours each month, and 6.5 hours of supervision, or time with a supervisor (5%).

 When can I start accruing hours?

-According to the BACB, you can start supervision as soon as you start your ABA coursework through your accredited program.
+According to the BACB, you can start supervision as soon as you start your ABA coursework through your accredited program and sign a contract with your supervisor.

 What are acceptable activities for supervision according to the BACB experience standards?